Transition to new model – 1 July 2016

 - North of England: Cumbria, Northumberland, Tyne & Wear

 The list includes drugs and associated indications that will be routinely funded by the CDF.
 Additionally, NHS England will consider Individual CDF Requests (ICDFRs) for cancer medicines to treat individuals with rarer types of cancers including those affecting children.

-The Standard Operating Procedures for the CDF 2015/16 set out how the fund will be managed, as well as the process for applications – both for drugs with an identified cohort of patients and for individual CDF requests.
-The SOP was last revised in November 2014, following a period of public consultation.
-The changes made to the document at that time enabled the fund to achieve the best overall clinical benefit for patients, within the fund’s annual budget.
+The Standard Operating Procedures for the CDF 2015/16 (SOP) set out how the fund will be managed, as well as the process for applications – both for drugs with an identified cohort of patients and for individual CDF requests.

 Applications to the fund must be made on behalf of patients by a recognised and accredited cancer specialist and must be supported by the NHS trust/foundation trust’s clinical cancer lead.
 Each drug and indication has its own application form and all relevant clinical criteria for use have to be satisfied.

-Detailed information on eligibility, the evidence required and the procedure for applications can be found in the CDF Standard Operating Procedures.
-In summary, the process will follow the steps below.
+Detailed information on eligibility, the evidence required and the procedure for applications can be found in the current CDF Standard Operating Procedures.

-The Individual Cancer Drug Fund Request form can be found here.
+Access the Individual Cancer Drug Fund Request form.
 Application forms and details of how to submit requests to the CDF are also available: